wso2/docs-ei/en/micro-integrator/docs/use-cases/tutorials/routing-requests-based-on-message-content.md

         -   jared morris
         -   henry foster

+2. You can either use the terminal or the embedded HTTP Client in the bottom panel.

-2. Open a terminal, navigate to the directory where you have saved the `           request.json          ` file and execute the following command.
+1. To use the terminal, open a terminal, navigate to the directory where you have saved the `           request.json          ` file and execute the following command.

     ```json
     curl -v -X POST --data @request.json http://localhost:8290/healthcare/categories/surgery/reserve --header "Content-Type:application/json"